2491-NoMythic/docusaurus/blog/2023-02-21-Songs-in-the-Snow.md

 For actual programming stuff that happened today:
 * Week 0 Packing (Me): I packed a box of stuff for the Week 0 group.
 It had laptops, charging cables, spare AprilTags, PS4 controllers, and etc.
 * Light Work (New Trio): The light work of today involved actually planning where the lights will go.
 There was also wiring.
-* 'SuperSubsystem' (Ben): Ben created a subsystem example code containing all subsystems.
+* 'SuperSubsystem' (Yours Truly™): Yours Truly™ created a subsystem example code containing all subsystems.
 It can work with anything, although I do wonder which specific bits would work if you hooked it up to a board.

 Don't expect anything on Thursday, in-person practice probably isn't happening due to snowstorm.